Lightstreamer/Lightstreamer-example-Quickstart-client-kotlin/README.md

 Under src/quickstart you'll find:
 * `SystemOutClientListener.kt` is a simple implementation of the ClientListener interface that is used by the other examples.
-An instance of this class, listening to a LightstreamerClient instance (through the addListener method) will print on the standard output informations about the status of the connection.
+An instance of this class, listening to a LightstreamerClient instance (through the addListener method) will print on the standard output information about the status of the connection.
 * `Stocklist.kt` is a simple application that subscribes to 15 stocks (MERGE) and prints all the updates on the standard output
 * `Portfolio.kt` is very similar to the `Stocklist.kt` example, but, in this case a 2-level subscription, representing a portfolio (COMMAND) is shown.
 The second level is obtained using the same stock data (MERGE) used by the previous example.